-The Committee and the Association acknowledge that a teacher's primary responsibility is the total education of the children in his/her care.
+The Committee and the Association acknowledge that a teacher's primary responsibility is the total education of the children in their care.
+A. l.

-- A. l.
 Assignment of teachers for non-teaching duties shall be on a reasonable basis, which may include consideration of the teacher's numbers of preparations, number of classes and class size.
-The Committee and the Association acknowledge that a nurses' responsibility is in the health-room and that nurses do not have preparatory periods; therefore nurses will not be required to perform non-nursing duties. - 2.
-Although teachers may be required to collect and transmit money to be used for educational purposes, they will not be held responsible for the loss of any money where such loss is not the fault of the teacher. - B. Teachers will not be required to drive pupils to activities which take place away from the school building. - C. Volunteers will be solicited for student activity positions approved by the School Committee.
-If there is no qualified volunteer for any of the above positions, a teacher may be appointed by the Superintendent or his/her designee to fill the position. - D. Where reasonable and practical, all teachers will be allowed to remain in school buildings after school hours for the purpose of preparation.
+The Committee and the Association acknowledge that a nurse's responsibility is in the health-room and that nurses do not have preparatory periods; therefore nurses will not be required to perform non-nursing duties.

+2. Although teachers may be required to collect and transmit money to be used for educational purposes, they will not be held responsible for the loss of any money where such loss is not the fault of the teacher.

+B. Teachers will not be required to drive pupils to activities which take place away from the school building.

+C. Volunteers will be solicited for student activity positions approved by the Committee.
+If there is no qualified volunteer for any of the above positions, a teacher may be appointed by the Superintendent or their designee to fill the position.

+D. Where reasonable and practical, all teachers will be allowed to remain in school buildings after school hours for the purpose of preparation.

+E. The Committee shall provide one (1) hour of time to review and complete electronically the mandatory trainings during the three (3) hours dedicated to Convocation, but the number of hours for evidence collection is reduced from three (3) hours to two (2) hours in the Appendix E: Framingham Evaluation Instrument.
+The Office of Human Resources will arrange for all new employees hired after the first day of school to complete said mandatory trainings within thirty (30) calendar days.